Ras Kimono Reggae veteran slams artistes who sing about butts and boobs! - Pulse Nigeria - Nigeria Today

 Pulse Nigeria

 The vet criticised young Nigerian musicians for not imbibing the culture of singing for social change.
-Published: 14:21; Ayodele Johnson.
-Print; eMail · Veteran reggae musician, Ras Kimono, performing at Ras Kimono Live & Unplugged. play.
-Veteran …
+Published: 21.05.2017 , Refreshed: 05:23; Ayodele Johnson.
+Print; eMail · Veteran reggae musician, Ras Kimono, performing at Ras Kimono Live …

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.